top of page

 Ravel - Valley of the Bells (1905)

-AUDIO NOTE: Unfortunately, the only recording we have was made by a DePaul University music school student technician who did not know how to manage the volume control.
+AUDIO NOTE: Unfortunately, the only recording we have of Ravel's Valley of the Bells was made by a DePaul University music school student technician who did not know how to manage the volume control.
 As such, this exceptional 1969 Thaddeus Kozuch faculty recital performance was captured entirely with too much tape distortion.
 We have edited the audio quality as best we can.

 Ravel